-If a debtor gives his creditor a signed promise to pay an outstanding debt, can the creditor enforce that promise even if it is made after the S/L on collection has run?
+If a debtor gives his creditor a signed promise to pay an outstanding debt, can the creditor enforce that promise even if it is made after the statute of limitations on collection has run?

 A signed and written promise to pay a debt, collection of which is barred by the statute of limitations, is enforceable even without consideration

 Can foreseeable reliance on a promise make that promise enforceable even without consideration?